 Cooking Instructions Leberkase Schnitzel

-- Place on one plate flour, in the other one the bread crumbs and in the third one an egg, add salt and whisk it with a fork.
+- Place on one plate flour, on the second the bread crumbs, and on the third an egg, add a dash of salt and whisk with a fork.

-- Place the slices first in flour, then egg and finally bread crumbs.
+- Place the slices first in flour, followed by egg and finally bread crumbs.

-Serve them with mashed potatoes and fried onions on top, or with potato salad.
+Serve the Schnitzel with mashed potatoes and/or potato salad.
 You also can place a fried egg on top.
+Tastes great with French Fries and a green salad.